Costa Rica Vacations Preparation

-Now that you have the ‘savvy’ on getting to Costa Rica, let us look at what more is needed for your vacation preparation.
+Now that you have the ‘savvy’ about Costa Rica vacations, let us look at what more is needed for your vacation preparation.

-Family vacations at the Blue River Resort & Hot Springs in Costa Rica will include some rainfall.
+Family Costa Rica vacations at the Blue River Resort & Hot Springs will include some rainfall.
 There are four seasons in Costa Rica; they are- little rain, some rain, more rain, and lots of rain.
 Though the tropical climate also dries you quickly, the possibility of ‘lots of rain’ season runs from the end of August, and ends in December.
-Unless there is a real downpour, activities go as scheduled at the Blue River Resort & Hot Springs.
+Unless there is a real downpour, activities go as scheduled at the Blue River All Inclusive Resort & Hot Springs.
 Though kids find it all part of the thrill guests should be prepared.
 Bring sweat shirts and a rain covering.
 Life goes on regardless.

 When going out into the wilderness, even if it means playing on the grass at sunset, expect biting bugs and even from the ants.
 So bring and apply insect repellent.

 Having enjoyed your vacations in one of Costa Rica’s top resorts and having participated in all the great adventure tours offered through this rustic, luxury resort located in Liberia all good things must come-to-an-end.
 In preparation for the outbound journey, here are a few points to be aware of before starting out for the airport.

 - Confirm current travel bookings with the airline carrier.

 - Make a digital copy of camera photos and save them in a ‘cloud file’ or a thumb-drive (back it all up).

 - Separate and check Passports, Tickets, and other travel related requirements.

 - Make sure all documents for the next destination are in order.